Light-vented bulbul: Description

-The particular characteristic of the light-vented bulbul is the large white patch covering the nape and the sides of its black head.
-It also sings very brightly and variably with a cha-ko-lee...cha-ko-lee... sound.
+The light-vented bulbul is around 19 cm in length.
+It has a black crown and moustachial stripe, with white patches covering the nape and the sides of its black head.
 It has white plumage from its eyes to the back of its head.
-The chicks of the light-vented bulbul are always singing; they hop on tree branches, and do not fear humans.
+The upperparts are greyish-brown mixed with olive.
+The wings and tail are brown fringed with bright olive.
+The underparts are whitish with a pale brown breastband.
+It is noisy and sings very brightly and variably with a cha-ko-lee...cha-ko-lee... sound.